Shacklock History, Family Crest & Coats of Arms

 Early Origins of the Shacklock family

-Gloucestershire, where Richard Schakeloc was recorded in the Pipe Rolls in 1187.
+The surname Shacklock was first found in Gloucestershire, where Richard Schakeloc was recorded in the Pipe Rolls in 1187.
 Another man of the same name (it is possible, but highly unlikely that they are the same man) was recorded in the Assize Rolls of Lancaster in 1246.
 Robert Shakeloc was recorded in the Assize Rolls of Staffordshire in 1227.
 Adam Schakelokes was listed in the Court Rolls of the Manor of Wakefield in 1316.
-CITATION[CLOSE]

 Early History of the Shacklock family